Daviedavie100/Pisa2012_data_analysis/README.md

 I will begin with preliminary data wrangling to understand the data structure and brainstorm some more questions and record which features are of interest to the investigation and those which will help support that investigation.
 I will adopt the **_Question-Visualization-Observations_** framework, which involves asking a question from the data, creating a visualization to find answers, and then recording observations and systematically follow Univariate, Bivariate, and Multivariate Data Exploration.

+## Univariate Exploration

+> This section investigates the distributions of individual variables for unusual points or outliers.
+The features of interest are divided into two, categorical and numeric variables.
+For categorical variables, count plots, pie charts, donut plots, waffle counts, and bar graphs are used.
+The distributions of numeric variables of interest are investigated using histogram, and box plots.

 ## Part 2 - Explanatory Data Visualization

 This involves updating the README file, summarising the steps used in data exploration and writing the key _Insights_ for Presentation.